 6. Remove Weeds

 Remove or do not plant environmental weeds in your garden.
 They spread into bushland and degrade native plant communities.
 The Bellarine Pea (Polygala myrtifolia) is actually from South Africa and has been a problem in our parks and gardens for many years.
 Happily, Barwon Coast and the City of Greater Geelong have removed much from the coastal reserves.
 Other prominent weeds in Ocean Grove are Agapanthus (Agapanthus praecox), Italian Buckthorn (Rhamnus alaternus) and Bridal Creeper (Asparagus asparagoides).
-The City of Greater Geelong has a full list of environmental weeds for our area.

 7. Be a Sustainable Food Gardener